syagawa/cameyamasan/README.md

 ## specs

 * Camera
-    * ESP32 camera with Wi-Fi and Bluetooth
+    * ESP32 PSRAM Timer Camera X (M5Stack)

 * Controller
     * Linux machine with Wi-Fi and Bluetooth
     * python3

+## install to camera

+1. Open this directory by Arduino IDE
+2. Compile to ESP32

 ## usage